The Dismissal of the Whitlam Government on November 11, 1975 was the most dramatic political event in the history of Australia’s Federation.

 The Loans Affair saga caused enormous damage to the credibility and reputation of the Whitlam government in 1975.
 It led to the dismissal of Dr. Jim Cairns and Rex Connor, and was pivotal to the decision of the Opposition to block the Budget in October 1975.

 Gough Whitlam died on October 21, 2014, at the age of 98.
 Even into his 90s, he was an active contributor to the political debates in Australia.
 Alone among all of the nation’s former leaders, he inspires a full measure of devotion from his supporters.

 A growing collection of scanned newspapers clippings from the Whitlam era.

 A rare collection of audio files from the Whitlam era, including recordings from the House of Representatives shortly after the Dismissal, the full version of the famous “Kerr’s Cur” speech by Whitlam, the policy speeches given by Whitlam and Fraser, and much more.

-A collection of pictures from the Whitlam era, including photographs taken on November 11, 1975.
+A small collection of pictures from the Whitlam era, including photographs taken on November 11, 1975.